RedisLabs/redislabs-docs/content/rs/databases/active-active/aa-planning.md

 ---

-In Redis Enterprise, Active-Active geo-distribution is based on [CRDT technology](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) (conflict-free replicated data type).
+In Redis Enterprise, Active-Active geo-distribution is based on [conflict-free replicated data type (CRDT) technology](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
 Compared to databases without geo-distribution, Active-Active databases have more complex replication and networking, as well as a different data type.

 Because of the complexities of Active-Active databases, there are  special considerations to keep in mind while planning your Active-Active database.